-- 1. No off-site presentations, large meetings, conferences, or workshops will be allowed or approved for staff members.
-Small meetings may be authorized if it can be confirmed that adequate procedures are in place to protect the staff member. - 2.
+- 1. Small off or on-site presentations, meetings, conferences, and workshops will be approved for staff members if it can be confirmed that adequate procedures are in place to protect the staff member. - 2.
 Following government guidelines, all public meetings effective March 2020 have been cancelled.
-All 2020 Summer Reading programs and events were cancelled for the entire summer.
-Resumption of events and meetings is still TBD and will be evaluated based on the evolving situation and government guidelines. - 3.
+Resumption of events and meetings is still TBD and will be evaluated based on the evolving situation and government guidelines.
+Once state and/or federal restrictions are lifted, the Library will evaluate when to resume public meetings and events. - 3.
 The Library reserves the right to cancel and/or postpone events even after state and/or federal authorities allow in person events to resume, depending on the evolving circumstances and the Library's ability to protect both staff and patrons.